SeraphimX/SeraphimX.github.io/about.md

 ### More Information

-I'm an engineering student with passion for Cyber Security and computer engineering.
+I'm an engineering student with a passion for Cyber=Security and computer engineering.

-Oh, and I also got OSCP certified on November 2017 :)
+I got OSCP certified on November 2017 :)

 ### Contact me

-Wait up.
-I'm still thinking about this
+Email me at seraphimxs[at]gmail[dot]com

 [comment]: <> [email@domain.com](mailto:email@domain.com)